 A phased implementation plan has been developed that incrementally builds the transport infrastructure, services and investment over time to align with the continued growth of the CMA.
+The Strategy's timeline is cognisant of the NDP, and aligned with the RSES.
 The implementation plan has disaggregated the strategy implementation timeframe into:

-Short Term: 1-5 years;
+Short Term: 1-7 years;

-Medium Term: 5-10 years; and
+Medium Term: 7-12 years; and

-Long Term: 10-20 years.
+■ Long Term: 12-20 years.

 CMATS however is intended to be scalable, flexible and future-proofed enough to meet changes in population and employment growth.

 Any changes in the proposed land use distribution however, must be consistent with the principle of Public Transit Oriented Development (PTOD) CMATS is a live document, subject to periodic review.